-Highlights of the 17/18 season include her debut as Cassandre in Les Troyens at the Semperoper Dresden, her debut as Sieglinde in Die Walküre at the Staatsoper Hamburg, another Norma production in Mannheim and a Salome-tour in England.
-Jennifer Holloway’s career has been heading more and more into the soprano fach.
-At the latest since her very successful debut as Musetta in La Boheme at the ENO in London her choice of future roles is running towards this direction, although she will also retain many of the roles of her former repertoire, especially those with a high tessitura.
+Highlights of Ms. Holloway’s 2017/18 season included her debut as Cassandre in Les Troyens at the Semperoper Dresden, her debut as Sieglinde in Die Walküre at the Staatsoper Hamburg, Adalgisa in Norma at Nationaltheater Mannheim, a triumphant Salome series at Bilbao Opera ABAO as well as a Salome-tour in England.
+Since her very successful debut as Musetta in La Boheme at the English National Opera in London she has been receiving more and more invitations for soprano roles, while she still maintains many of her former mezzo-soprano roles in her active repertoire.

-At the end of the 2014/2015 season Jennifer Holloway returned to Bordeaux, where she sang the part of Adalgisa in Bellini’s Norma for the first time.
-In the same role she presented herself in London during the 2015/2016 season.
-Furthermore she sang Fulvia in Handel’s Ezio in Boston and at the beginning of the last season she made her successful debut as Salome at the Semperoper Dresden.
-In addition she performed Adalgisa (Norma) in Israel, Giovanna (Anna Bolena) in Lisbon and Octavian (Rosenkavalier) in Buenos Aires.
+At the end of the 2014/2015 season Jennifer Holloway returned to Bordeaux, where she sang the part of Adalgisa in Bellini’s Norma for the first time, a role she reprised in London in the 2015/16 season.
+That same season Ms. Holloway sang Fulvia in Händel’s Ezio in Boston, while at the beginning of the 2016/17 season she made her successful debut as Salome at the Semperoper Dresden.
+Later in 2016/17 she performed Adalgisa (Norma) in Israel, Giovanna (Anna Bolena) in Lisbon and Octavian (Rosenkavalier) in Buenos Aires.

-Jennifer Holloway appears regularly in various concert productions.
-A highlight was the world premiere of Frédéric Chaslins Love and a Question, which he composed for Holloway.
+Ms. Holloway also appears regularly in concert.
+One highlight on the concert stage was the world premiere of Frédéric Chaslins Love and a Question, which he composed specifically for Ms. Holloway.
 She has also developed a strong artistic partnership with Jean-Christophe Spinosi and his Ensemble Matheus.
-15/16 she sang Mozart’s C Minor Mass with the Dresdner Philharmonics under the baton of Bertrand de Billy.
+In the season 2015/16 she sang Mozart’s Große Messe in c-moll with the Dresdner Philharmoniker under the baton of Bertrand de Billy.

-The American singer Jennifer Holloway gained international attention in 2006 at the Santa Fe Opera, singing the part of Le Prince Charmant in Massenet’s Cendrillon.
-Her success led to invitations to leading opera houses in both the United States and Europe.
+Born in the United States, Ms. Holloway garnered international attention in 2006 at the Santa Fe Opera, singing the part of Le Prince Charmant in Massenet’s Cendrillon.
+Her success there led to invitations from leading opera houses in both the United States and Europe.